jaggernaut007/Simple-Titanic-Survivor-Prediciton/README.md

 # simpletitanicprediction
-This is the simplest Titanic Survivor Prediction using basic feature Engineering
+This is the simplest Titanic Survivor Prediction using the Random Forest Algorithm and basic feature engineering